ray-di/ray-di.github.io/manuals/1.0/en/AOP.md

 permalink: /manuals/1.0/en/aop.html
 ---
 # Aspect Oriented Programing
-_Intercepting methods with Guice_
+_Intercepting methods with Ray.Di_

-To complement dependency injection, Guice supports *method interception*.
+To complement dependency injection, Ray.Di supports *method interception*.
 This feature enables you to write code that is executed each time a _matching_ method is invoked.
 It's suited for cross cutting concerns ("aspects"), such as transactions, security and logging.
 Because interceptors divide a problem into aspects rather than objects, their use is called Aspect Oriented Programming (AOP).

-Most developers won't write method interceptors directly; but they may see their use in integration libraries like [Warp Persist](http://www.wideplay.com/guicewebextensions2).
-Those that do will need to select the matching methods, create an interceptor, and configure it all in a module.

-[Matcher](http://google.github.io/guice/api-docs/latest/javadoc/com/google/inject/matcher/Matcher.html) is a simple interface that either accepts or rejects a value.
-For Guice AOP, you need two matchers: one that defines which classes participate, and another for the methods of those classes.
-To make this easy, there's a [factory class](http://google.github.io/guice/api-docs/latest/javadoc/com/google/inject/matcher/Matchers.html) to satisfy the common scenarios.
+[Matcher](https://github.com/ray-di/Ray.Aop/blob/2.x/src/MatcherInterface.php) is a simple interface that either accepts or rejects a value.
+For Ray.Di AOP, you need two matchers: one that defines which classes participate, and another for the methods of those classes.

-[MethodInterceptors](http://aopalliance.sourceforge.net/doc/org/aopalliance/intercept/MethodInterceptor.html) are executed whenever a matching method is invoked.
+[MethodInterceptors](https://github.com/ray-di/Ray.Aop/blob/2.x/src/MethodInterceptor.php) are executed whenever a matching method is invoked.
 They have the opportunity to inspect the call: the method, its arguments, and the receiving instance.
 They can perform their cross-cutting logic and then delegate to the underlying method.
 Finally, they may inspect the return value or exception and return.
 Since interceptors may be applied to many methods and will receive many calls, their implementation should be efficient and unintrusive.

 ## Example: Forbidding method calls on weekends

-To illustrate how method interceptors work with Guice, we'll forbid calls to our pizza billing system on weekends.
+To illustrate how method interceptors work with Ray.Di, we'll forbid calls to our pizza billing system on weekends.
 The delivery guys only work Monday thru Friday so we'll prevent pizza from being ordered when it can't be delivered!
 This example is structurally similar to use of AOP for authorization.

-To mark select methods as weekdays-only, we define an annotation:
+To mark select methods as weekdays-only, we define an attribute:

 ```php
 #[Attribute(Attribute::TARGET_METHOD)]